mrmrwinter/asmapp/docs/user-guide/installation.md

 ## Databases
  Some packages in the workflow require that the NCBI nt database is installed locally.
 This can be installed from the NCBI website [here](https://www.ncbi.nlm.nih.gov/books/NBK569850/).
-It is also necessary to donwload the NCBI `taxdb.tar.gz` from this [ftp](ftp://ftp.ncbi.nlm.nih.gov/blast/db/taxdb.tar.gz) and extract it in the same folder as the nt database.
+It is also necessary to download the NCBI `taxdb.tar.gz` from this [ftp](ftp://ftp.ncbi.nlm.nih.gov/blast/db/taxdb.tar.gz) and extract it in the same folder as the nt database.